t-tilwani/t-tilwani/README.md

 - 👀 I’m interested in ...
 - Self development, I strive to be the best version of myself
 - Coding(novice my goal is to get to c++ one day)
-- Modding Hardware(like my pc or just random stuff I feel could be improved)
+- Modding Hardware
-- GYM (more as a little break for my mind than becoming ripped or anything)
+- GYM
 - Gaming(Cod, singleplayer RPGs)
 - 🌱 I’m currently learning ...
-- HTML, CSS And Javascript
+- React JS
 - Solidworks (3D Modelling)
 - 3D Printing(hardware and also just creating new things)